nsubordin81/blog.synapseflux.com/docs/_drafts/2025-01-22-game-jam-notes.md

 - it is kind of roundabout how you get a collision shape set up for the whole tileset, you hae to kind of go in and do it from within the tileset and then apply it to all of them. 'f' key creates a collision shape. you can make smaller collision shape for your tiles. there is a way to make it so that you don't collide when cooming through the bottom but you d-o when going throiugh the top. it is called one way in the physics menu of the tileset.
 - somethign I couldn't do whatn I tried it by myselfm, creating a new physics layer, the menu is hidden in the tileset.
 -

+devlog day 15 2/21 25 minutes
+- noticing that without the game jam to help me stay motivated I went back to other focuses and didn't do any godot practice for something like 2 weeks.
+- the next lesson I'm doing is about tilemap terrains. this is a way to paint tilemaps that doesn't involve having to select a pattern or a single unit and paint with it to be able to quickly build tilemaps.
+- noticed that this works fairly well, it is a lot of setup but once you have it working you can paint levels and they just know which tiles to use. it assumes you are going to hve one surface texture and then several others, but that will be generally true.